jfmatth/hugo-lightbi/content/collections/leather working/bikerbag.md

 Every project starts with an idea and a few sketches.
 Decide on a color scheme and design a mock model in cardstock for particularly complex designs.
 Then these cardstock templates can be cut used to cut out the leather peices and saved for future itterations or replicas of projects.

----
+---  -->

 ### Description ###
-Custom desgined and crafted for my brother to store items while roadscycling.
+Custom desgined and crafted for my brother to store items while road cycling.

 ---